 My Most Recent Challenge

-But when my daughter Lucy turned eighteen, she went for her regular eye doctor checkup, and he noticed that her retinas were not normal.
+But when my eldest daughter, Lucy, turned eighteen, she went for her regular eye doctor checkup, and he noticed that her retinas were not normal.
 A period of our lives began that signaled uncertainty, worry, and a test of all our strength and resilience as we faced the reality of our daughter potentially losing her sight, a second blow came when Katie then fourteen was also diagnosed with the same condition.

 I was again thrown into anxiety and had no choice but to reach out to friends in a whole new way.
 Showing a new vulnerability and asking for and allowing help.
 It deepened some of my friendships and others, not so much.
 I was staggered to discover how much some people cared.